 Examines the Internal Revenue Code as it applies to individuals and sole proprietorships.
-The student will apply this knowledge in the preparation of income tax returns and related schedules and forms.
+The studentwillapplythisknowledgeinthepreparationofincometaxreturnsandrelatedschedulesand forms.
 There are no prerequisites for this course.
 Sophomore or junior class standing recommended.

-AC355 Taxation of Partnerships and Corporations (offered only as a directed study)

-Examines the Code as it applies to business entities.
+AC355 Taxation of Partnerships and Corporations (offered only as a Directed Study) 3 credits Examines the Code as it applies to business entities.
 The student will apply this knowledge in the preparation of income tax returns and related schedules and forms for corporations and informational returns prepared for partnerships.
 Prerequisite: AC354 or permission of instructor.

-AC390 Internship in Accounting

-FM390 Internship in Financial Management The opportunity to gain experience in the admir
+AC390 Internship in Accounting FM390 Internship in Financial Management